robert17/iotf-rtd/docs/applications/libraries/python.rst

 Get a Device
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The *getDevice()* method can be used to retrieve a device from an Internet of Things Foundation organization.
+The *getDevice()* method can be used to retrieve a device from an IoT Platform organization.
 When retrieving device details using this method, the parameters which must be specified in the method are the deviceTypeId, and the deviceId.

 The following code snippet provides an example of the format required for this method.